What is Lent?

 Why is giving up something for Lent such a salutary custom?

 By denying ourselves something we enjoy, we discipline our wills so that we are not slaves to our pleasures.
 Just as over-indulging in the pleasure of eating leads to physical flabbiness, over-indulging in pleasure in general leads to spiritual flabbiness.
-When the demands of morality require us to sacrifice something pleasurable (such as sex outside marriage) or endure hardship (such as being scorned for the faith), spiritual flabbiness may well make us fail.
+When the demands of morality require us to refuse something pleasurable (such as sex outside marriage) or endure hardship (such as being scorned for the faith), spiritual flabbiness may well make us fail.

 Is the denying of pleasure an end in itself?

 No, it is only a means to an end.
-By training ourselves to resist temptations when they are not sinful we train ourselves to reject temptations when they are sinful.
+By training ourselves to resist temptations when they are not sinful, we train ourselves to reject temptations when they are sinful.
 We also express our sorrow over having failed to resist sinful temptations in the past.
 There are few better ways to keep our priorities straight than by denying ourselves things of lesser priority to show us that they are not necessary and focus our attention on what is necessary.

 Can we deny ourselves too many pleasures?

 Definitely.
 God made human life contingent on certain goods, such as food, and to refuse to enjoy enough of them has harmful consequences.
-For example, if we do not eat enough food we can damage our bodies (and, in the extreme, even die).
+For example, if we do not eat enough food, we can damage our bodies (and, in the extreme, even die).
 Just as there is a balance between eating too much food and not eating enough food, there is a balance involved in other goods.

 If we deny ourselves too much, it may deprive us of goods God gave us in order that we might praise him or decrease our effectiveness in ministering to others.
 It can also constitute the sin of ingratitude by refusing to enjoy the things God wanted us to have because he loves us.
 If a child refused every gift his parent gave him, it would displease the parent; if we refuse gifts God has given us, it displeases God because he loves us and wants us to have them.